xapian/xapian-gsoc-proposal/proposal.rst

 would have liked more help with.**

 Yeah.
 I participated in GSoC 2019 with 'Software Heritage'.
-The project involved security, web development and testing.
+The project involved security, web development, and testing.
 It was a great experience working with a community spread across different countries.
 I was able to achieve the targets set in the beginning.